A delicious addition to a holiday table and anytime ham is served, this quick and easy recipe may be doubled and baked in a 9×13-inch casserole.

-This slightly sweet side dish is a delightful accompaniment to pork or chicken but is especially well suited to ham.
-Quick to assemble with minimal ingredients, this casserole may be served alongside or in place of traditional potato dishes in your Easter lineup.
+The lightly sweet side dish offers a delightful accompaniment to pork or chicken and is especially well suited to ham.
+Simple to assemble with minimal ingredients, the casserole may be served alongside–or in place of–traditional potato dishes in your Easter lineup.

 For the bread, Pepperidge Farm classic white bread works very well.
 For a gluten-free option, Udi’s white bread (available in the gluten-free frozen section) is excellent.
 I have tried whole grain breads but they often get a little mushy in this type of recipe.
 Also, I leave the crust on as I think it enhances the texture.
 If you prefer to remove the crust, add an extra bread slice or go by the weight measurement to ensure an accurate quantity.